Anmolfid1/firetv_voice_control/README.md

 - Your Fire TV IP might change if you restart your router (DHCP)
 - For better results, speak clearly and in a quiet environment
 - You can add your own command aliases by editing the COMMAND_ALIASES dictionary in the script
+- In continuous mode, speak clearly and pause slightly between different commands for best results